oth-datapipeline/ingestion-scripts/README.md

 Navigate to the src-Folder and type:

-`python -m faust -A topic_consumer --debug worker -l info`
+`python -m faust -A rss_consumer --debug worker -l info`

 (Don't forget to activate your venv beforehand)